esheldon/deswl/README.md

 Making MEDS input catalogs
 --------------------------

-Running build.py as described above also creates a simple code to make meds input catalogs from a fits. file.

-    cd src
-    python build install
-    # or under a prefix
-    python build.py --prefix=/some/path install

-This installs the executable
-    make-meds-input
-under prefix/bin
+Followign the instructions above also results in a program called make-meds-input being installed.
+This is a function to convert a fits file to an input file for the make-cutouts program

 See the docs:
     https://github.com/esheldon/deswl/blob/master/src/make-meds-input.c